Investing in Democracy: 2028 Multnomah County Charter Reform

 The Bull Run Center’s County Charter Reform work group has been tasked with making recommendations regarding the upcoming charter review.
 We have separated our work into two phases: the first, recommendations regarding the charter review process itself; and the second, recommendations regarding specific charter changes.

 This report presents our first phase recommendations, on the process itself.
 We anticipate issuing the second report in fall 2026.
-These process recommendations are based on the work group’s examination of the 2021-22 charter review process; the 2021-22 MCCRC’s recommendations for future improvements; interviews with former MCCRC members, county staff, and other individuals with experience in charter review processes; research regarding processes used by comparable municipalities (1); and committee members’ own knowledge and experience.
-That research and analysis has resulted in recommendations in six broad categories.
+These process recommendations are based on the work group’s examination of the 2021-22 charter review process; the 2021-22 MCCRC’s recommendations for future improvements; interviews with former MCCRC members, county staff, and other individuals with experience in charter review processes; research regarding processes used by comparable municipalities; and committee members’ own knowledge and experience.

 What This Report Contains